WHEN THE SLEEPING GIANT WAKES

-4. Trust is the baseline commitment of the social order and individual relationships.
+- Trust is the baseline commitment of the social order and individual relationships.
 When elites disparage the family ties, the loyalty and trust relationships and arrangements of the common people, the foundation of general trust is damaged.
-Elites do not break trust with the common people nor publically undermine its value by disregarding it among themselves, except at their great peril.
+Elites do not break trust with the common people nor publically undermine its value by disregarding it among themselves.
 They do not debase the Deep Torah by adopting a separate moral standard for themselves.
 Not without deeply angering the awakened Giant.

-Our current elites include some very clever types who value their personal status over anything else.
+Our current elites employ some clever minds who value their personal status over anything else.
 Some of these clever ones actually fear the Giant, but they have a plan to lull it into sleep.
 These elites have kept a subset of “the population” as pets.
 These human pets enjoy a very limited capacity for independent thought and action, because they have been conditioned to dependency, and they live on highly filtered information.
 These pets can be easily manipulated and even teased into a state of faux rebellion.
-Occasional pet outbreaks are arranged or exploited to create conditions that will allow the elites to reestablish themselves by changing costumes.
+Occasional pet outbreaks are needed to create conditions that will allow the elites to reestablish themselves by changing costumes.

 This is why mobs of noisome pets should not be confused with a Sleeping Giant Awakening.
 Two distinct things must not be confused: The anger of the disappointed spoiled and the authentic moral wrath of the common people betrayed.
 Those unruly pets sleeping in tents in the public square are an intended distraction.
 Moral outrage grounded in the Deep Torah will always trump ordinary discontent.